University Catalog 2024-2025

 Agricultural and Extension Education is a broad field of study and practice representing the blending of agricultural and social and behavioral sciences into educational programs for youth and adults.
 Central to the department’s goals is the formal and non-formal teaching of problem-solving and learning skills for a lifetime of growing, evolving, and changing.
 The program awards two bachelor's degrees: Agricultural Education and Agricultural Science.
 The program also awards two undergraduate minors: Extension Education and Leadership in Agriculture and Life Sciences.

 The Bachelor of Science in Agricultural Education provides graduates with the necessary knowledge, skills, and experiences for teacher licensure in agriculture for grades 6-12.
-Additionally, the agriculture industry loves our graduates because of their combination of agriculture and inter/intrapersonal knowledge and skills.
+Additionally, our graduates are essential to the agriculture industry due to their combination of agriculture and interpersonal knowledge and skills.

-The Bachelor of Science in Agricultural Science provides graduates with knowledge and skills in both agriculture and leadership that are essential to success in the food, agriculture, and natural resources industries.
-Again, employers in the food, agriculture, and natural resources sectors appreciate our graduates for their broad understanding and ability to propose solutions to agriculture's complex challenges.
+The Bachelor of Science in Agricultural Science provides graduates with knowledge and skills in agriculture, Extension education, leadership, and communications - essential areas for success in food, agricultural, and natural resources industries.
+Our graduates provide solutions to complex challenges faced by individuals, farmers, organizations, and communities.

 Key highlights about our department: